Code-Institute-Submissions/citiEscapems2/README.md

 Wireframes created with Balsamiq.
 Project was developed from initial wireframes however changes were made to the final project outcome.
-Wireframe located in <i>assets/img/wireframes/Emily7-milestone-wireframe.pdf</i> and you can find them [HERE](#).
+Wireframe located in  [HERE](#).

 ## Features